 Lynne Shannon

-Nina Braude - GBF - Implementing and achieving the GBF goals and targets
+Alessandro Mazzi - GBF - Implementing and achieving the GBF goals and targets

 This track covers sessions that address how nations and societies can achieve the Kunming-Montréal Global Biodiversity Framework targets and what is needed to operationalize transformative change in order to bend the curve of biodiversity loss until 2030.
 This tracks also includes how to make conservation effective to foster biodiversity for the future at all levels, including genetic, functional, species diversity.